-In the Adult Intensive Outpatient Program, you receive services primarily through skills group training and are also assigned an individual therapist and case manager with whom you will meet on a weekly basis while in treatment.
-The program incorporates fifty (50) minutes of mindfulness practice (yoga or art) led by our Master’s level practitioners and two (2) hours of skills group training led by intensively and comprehensively trained DBT clinicians.
-Modules of mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness are introduced in an experiential and interactive framework throughout the six (6) week curriculum.
+In the Adult Intensive Outpatient Program, you receive services primarily through skills group training and your individual therapist with whom you will meet on a weekly basis while in treatment.
+The program incorporates fifty (50) minutes of mindfulness practice (yoga or art) and two (2) hours of skills group training led by comprehensively trained DBT clinicians.
+Modules of mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness are introduced in an experiential and interactive structured framework throughout the eight (8) week curriculum.

 Q. ARE FAMILY MEMBERS AND LOVED ONES ALLOWED TO COME ALONG TO INTENSIVE OUTPATIENT SESSIONS?

 Research shows that individuals whose families are involved in treatment have a much better prognosis and higher success rate overall.
 The DBT Center of Orange County will make a concerted effort to include family members in treatment whenever possible.
 The goal of the family education program and Family Connections is to provide family members with information and support that will assist our patients in their ‘recovery’ and healing.

 A family education group called Family Connections is held on an on-going basis on Sunday evenings.
 This is a FREE program facilitated by NEABPD that provides family members with education, information, and support to aide their loved one in their ‘recovery’ process.

 In addition to the FREE Family Connections program, we offer private sessions with our family therapist to help family members experience validation and effective communication.